lyteword/chspurgeon-tod/volume-2/psalm-46.md

 **Verse 4.** Glad tidings in sad times; or, the city of God in the times of trouble and confusion, watered with the river of consolation. *Ralph Erskine.*

-**Verse 4.** What can this *river* be but that blessed covenant to which David himself repaired in the time of trouble? ...And what are *the streams* of this river, but the outgoings and effects of this divine constitution?
+**Verse 4.** What can this *river* be but that blessed covenant to which David himself repaired in the time of trouble?...And what are *the streams* of this river, but the outgoings and effects of this divine constitution?

 1\.The blood of Jesus.